 It’s apt that my business was initiated by a family drama.
 Not a big one nor even an unusual one.
 With two young children I’m used to juggling.
 No problem – I enjoy being busy and living at pace.
 I coped with the minor challenges that this lifestyle presents, one way or another.
 Then one week, all minor setbacks collided.
 I had ill children, ill parents and two seemingly unbreakable work commitments.

 Of course everything got sorted out, t it did prompt one of ‘those’ discussions about balancing work with family life.

-Around the same time, our son Harry, 12, was keen to decorate his bedroom.
+Around the same time, Harry, 12, was keen to decorate his bedroom.
 He had grown out of pirates and space ships and wanted to decorate his bedroom in way that reflected him.
 Importantly, he needed somewhere to show off his fossil collection.
 In short, his den needed a makeover.
 He’s got great taste and we found it very difficult to find things that he really liked.
 We found we were living in a world dominated by gender-bound items, pink and ballerinas for girls, and blue and action for boys.
 It is all so boring and predictable.
 It was so difficult finding bedding and accessories that he thought were cool and that were ethically produced.